-One might think that with the advent of a thousand chat apps, and text messengers, chat bots and social media, the phone might have become extinct.
-However, surveys show that telephone and voice based communication is still the most effective and popular mode of communication.
+One might think that with the advent of a thousand chat apps, and text messengers, chatbots, and social media, the phone might have become extinct.
+However, surveys show that telephone and voice-based communication is still the most effective and popular mode of communication.

-If you approach a Digital Marketing Company with a low cost solution for voice based customer care, 9 out of 10 would suggest you go the cloud telephony way.
+If you approach a Digital Marketing Company with a low-cost solution for voice-based customer care, 9 out of 10 would suggest you go the cloud telephony way.

-It works through two networks – PSTN – public switched telephone network – for territories like India and middle east, which do not allow mixing of PSTN and IP networks.
+It works through two networks – PSTN – public switched telephone network – for territories like India and the middle east, which do not allow mixing of PSTN and IP networks.

-And IP – which is where cloud telephony happens over the internet, much like VoiP
+And IP – which is where cloud telephony happens over the internet, much like VOIP

-Every company which has employed a chat-bot or web chat through AI will vouch for how services in the area of text communications are easier and well handled.
+Every company which has employed a chat-bot or webchat through AI will vouch for how services in the area of text communications are easier and well handled.
 Using AI can help manage voice calls as well.
 Now we are not talking about replacing humans on the other end of the line with AI (while it is a great idea, there is still time for that to go mainstream), it can help employees answer queries better by providing information, recommendations about the issue, reducing call time, and increasing efficiency.

-AI tools can transcribe telephone calls as they happen in real time.
+AI tools can transcribe telephone calls as they happen in real-time.
 It is known that a text search is always simple, easy, and fast.
 Tools can be employed to pick keywords, scour through mountains of data, and provide a prompt to the executive to address the customer’s issue.
-This not only reduces the call time, but also gives the executive a more humane touch, by concentrating on just listening to the customer.
+This not only reduces the call time but also gives the executive a more humane touch, by concentrating on just listening to the customer.

-Most organisations have a database of frequent issues, and also have a model where solutions based on keywords are provided automatically.
+Most organizations have a database of frequent issues, and also have a model where solutions based on keywords are provided automatically.
 All AI is doing is getting trained, by arming itself with all of this data, to make the executive’s job easier.

-Over 60% of telephonic customer queries/complaints are simple, straight forward requests like order tracking, password resets etc., which is why an IVR system came into being in the first place – to handle routine requests, the customer has to key in a choice from a list of pre-determined, most common requests, and the request is processed.
+Over 60% of telephonic customer queries/complaints are simple, straightforward requests like order tracking, password resets, etc., which is why an IVR system came into being in the first place – to handle routine requests, the customer has to key in a choice from a list of pre-determined, most common requests, and the request is processed.

 AI is smarter than the good old IVR, and so customers can experience faster and easier solutions to repetitive issues.
 What this in turn does is free up the resource’s skills to handle issues that are more complicated.

-Huge untapped potential lies in the use of AI into cloud-based telephony.
+Huge untapped potential lies in the use of AI in cloud-based telephony.
 Leveraging this advantage is easy, and promises assured service quality improvement across all channels.
 The beauty of cloud-based computing is it's available for all, a very accessible approach.